Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Aug 13
 I'm now done with adding the logging, audit, structuring how the app handles errors and setting up tests.
 Now I need to either keep moving forward with the app, or start adding validations and cleaning things up.
 I think that I will start adding validations because it is going to take some time and I need to start so that when I have more things in my app, I already have a set structure and can just go through it.

+Aug 19
+Will probably have to look into flask-limiter.
+Moving forward to developing transportation manager, carrier, etc.